andrewgkew/wild-tri-co/portal/pages/register.md

 ---
 title: "Sign up"
-description: "Sign up for an account."
+description: "Sign up for an account"
 ---

 ::page-hero